mihai-vlc/path-autocomplete/README.md

 - `path-autocomplete.triggerOutsideStrings` boolean - if true it will trigger the autocomplete outside of quotes
 - `path-autocomplete.enableFolderTrailingSlash` boolean - if true it will add a slash after the insertion of a folder path that will trigger the autocompletion.
 - `path-autocomplete.useBackslash` boolean - if true it will use `\\` when iserting the paths.
+- `path-autocomplete.ignoredFilesPattern` - string - Glob patterns for disabling the path completion in the specified file types.
+Example: "**/*.{css,scss}"

 ## Tips
 - if you want to use this in markdown or simple text files you need to enable `path-autocomplete.triggerOutsideStrings`